 2.2.2.
-Financing Job Search
+Financing job search

-There is likely to be benefits to job search from giving active jobseekers a cash grant.
+There are likely to be benefits to job search from giving active jobseekers a cash grant.
 In LMICs, the costs of job search are often substantial, especially for poorer and younger individuals.

 - As an illustration, we consider search costs in a sample of 7,000 young jobseekers in Johannesburg with high school education and limited work experience.
-In 2016/7, they spent an average of R139 per week on transport costs, data, and printing and mailing CVs (Carranza et al., 2020).
-High search costs reflect the high transport costs from low-income neighbourhoods to business centres, the high cost of data in South Africa, and the sheer amount of search required: these jobseekers submitted an average of 13 job applications a month but only 1.5% of applications led to job offers. - There is also some evidence of search costs in other countries like the US.
-Individuals who face liquidity constraints are more likely to stay on unemployment benefits for a long time and find a job, even if not a good job, when their benefits expire, potentially suggesting they cannot afford to search for work without having benefits (Chetty, 2008).
+In 2016/7, they spent an average of USD 22 (PPP) per week on transport costs, data, and printing and mailing CVs (Carranza et al., 2020).
+High search costs reflect the high transport costs from low-income neighbourhoods to business centres, the high cost of data in South Africa, and the sheer amount of search required: these jobseekers submitted an average of 13 job applications a month but only 1.5% of applications led to job offers. - There is also some evidence of prohibitive search costs in non-LMIC countries like the US.
+Individuals who face liquidity constraints are more likely to stay on unemployment benefits for a long time.
+When benefits expire, they are more likely to find a job, partly as they accept bad jobs.
+These findings suggest people cannot afford to search for better work without having benefits (Chetty, 2008).

 Cash transfers may be used to finance an increase in job search or labour force participation.
 There is some evidence from the child support grant in South Africa.

-One study finds the child support grant increases job search, especially among single mothers (Tondini, 2021).
-Five years after grant receipt has ceased, the transfer is linked to reduced probability of working in the agricultural sector among single mothers.
-Another study finds that labour force participation increased among mothers who received the child support grant by 9% while mothers' employment increased by 15% (Eyal & Woolard, 2010).
-A third study estimates that the child support grant is associated with an increase in mothers' broadly defined labour force participation of between 7% and 14% (more than eight percentage points), with a stronger effect for mothers living in informal housing (Williams, 2007).
+- One study finds the child support grant increases job search, especially among single mothers (Tondini, 2021).
+Five years after grant receipt has ceased, the transfer is linked to reduced probability of working in the agricultural sector among single mothers. - Another study finds that labour force participation increased among mothers who received the child support grant by 9% (Eyal & Woolard, 2010). - A third study estimates that the child support grant is associated with an increase in mothers' labour force participation of between 7% and 14% (more than eight percentage points), with a stronger effect for mothers living in informal housing (Williams, 2007).

-The evidence that this search translates into improved employment outcomes is more mixed.
+The evidence that cash grants translate into more job search and in turn improved employment outcomes is more mixed.
 Studies using different statistical methods and evaluating different time frames and subgroups find different results.

-One study finds that mothers who become exposed to the grant in their youth experience an increased employment (Eyal & Woolard, 2010), another finds that five years after receiving the grant for one year, mothers who received the grant are no more likely to be employed than comparable mothers who have not (Tondini, 2021).
-A third study finds some weak evidence of employment increasing for mothers who receive grants, with increases in employment among women living in informal dwellings and decreases in employment among women living in formal dwellings (Williams, 2007).
+- One study finds that mothers who become exposed to the Child Support Grant in South Africa in their youth experience a 15% increase in employment (Eyal & Woolard, 2010). - Another study finds that five years after receiving the grant for one year, mothers who received the grant are no more likely to be employed than comparable mothers who have not (Tondini, 2021). - A third study finds some evidence of employment increasing for recipient mothers living in informal dwellings and decreases for recipient mothers living in formal dwellings (Williams, 2007).

-Some interventions that have been tested are transport subsidies that specifically require jobseekers to travel to look for work to receive the benefits.
 Transport subsidies increase short term job search, although this does not always lead to increases in employment rates.

-One study in Addis Ababa found giving small subsidies for transport costs increased job search and employment rates after three months, largely by increasing employment in short-term, unskilled work (Franklin, 2018).
+• One study in Addis Ababa found giving small subsidies for transport costs increased job search and employment rates after three months.
+This was largely because of increased employment in short-term, unskilled work (Franklin, 2018).
 However, four years after subsidies had ended, the effect did not persist, suggesting the transport subsidies on their own did not enable jobseekers to move into more stable long-term employment (Abebe et al., 2021).